Athletic identity: Athletic identity and aggression

 Many studies have indicated a positive relationship between athletes and higher levels of aggressive behaviour.
 Although there is still much speculation into the cause of this relationship.
 Empirical evidence has been suggested through the athletic identity maintenance model.
 This model looks at the link between athlete identity, anger and aggressiveness and suggests athlete identity to be playing a key role in the expression of aggressive behaviour among athletes.
 The main theoretical knowledge that led to the foundation of this model was provided in 1991 through Burks identity process model.
-According to Burks model, identity processing acts as a “control system” to ensure that an individuals output behaviour is in line with their self perceived identity.
+According to Burks model, identity processing acts as a "control system" to ensure that an individual's output behaviour is in line with their self perceived identity.
 Additionally, it claims that an individual will experience distress once this balance is distorted, consequently leading them to change their behaviour in order to restore balance.
 When an athlete feels their identity as being threatened (for example, a positioning player taking their ball), they may express aggressive behaviour in order to restore their identity as an athlete.
 Theoretical support provided in 1993 through Wann's self esteem maintenance model looks at the role of sports fans aggressive behaviour towards coaches and opposing teams as a mean to restore the experience of a lowered self-esteem that may occur when their team performs poorly.
 Further research may suggest that (through the audience effect) sport fan aggressive behaviour may influence and potentially enhance aggressive behaviour amongst athletes.
 Results of a large multi-cultural analysis with 569 male participants supports the athletic identity maintenance model as a positive association between athlete identity, anger and aggression were found.
 However, strong influences with respects to cultural differences and the type of sport were found.
 Further research using electroencephalogram imaging also suggest biological evidence for impaired behavioural inhibition amongst athletes.